Menachem Mendel Schneerson: United States

-Schneerson spoke of the position of the United States as a world superpower, and would praise its foundational values of '"E pluribus unum'—from many one", and "In God We Trust".
-He called on the government to develop independent energy, and not need to rely on totalitarian regimes whose countries national interests greatly differed from the U.S. Schneerson also called for the U.S. Government to use its influence on countries who were receiving its foreign aid to do more for the educational and cultural needs of their deprived citizens.
+Schneerson spoke of the position of the United States as a world superpower, and would praise what he considered its foundational values of '"E pluribus unum'—from many one", and "In God We Trust".
+He called on the government to develop independent energy, and not need to rely on totalitarian regimes whose countries national interests greatly differed from the U.S. Schneerson also called for the U.S. government to use its influence on countries who were receiving its foreign aid to do more for the educational and cultural needs of their deprived citizens.

 Schneerson placed a strong emphasis on education and often spoke of the need of a moral educational system for all people.
 He was an advocate of a Department of Education as a separate cabinet position from the Department of Health, Education and Welfare.
 Schneerson proclaimed 1977 as a "Year of Education" and urged Congress to do the same.
 He stated that education "must think in terms of a 'better living' not only for the individual, but also for the society as a whole.
 The educational system must, therefore, pay more attention to the building of character, with emphasis on moral and ethical values.
 Education must put greater emphasis on the promotion of fundamental human rights and obligations of justice and morality, which are the basis of any human society".

 The Ninety-Fifth Congress of the United States issued a Joint Resolution proclaiming 1978 as a Year of Education and designating April 18, 1978, as "Education Day, U.S.A.".
 Each year since, the President of the United States has proclaimed Schneerson's birthday as "Education Day, U.S.A." in his honor.

 During his life, Schneerson had great influence on numerous political leaders from across the aisle, many of whom would seek his advice.
-He was visited by presidents, Prime Ministers, Governors, Senators, Congressmen and Mayors.
+He was visited by presidents, prime ministers, governors, senators, congressmen and mayors.
 Notable among them are John F. Kennedy, Robert Kennedy, Franklin D. Roosevelt Jr., Ronald Reagan, Jimmy Carter, Jacob Javits, Ed Koch, Rudy Giuliani, David Dinkins and Joe Lieberman.